flexatone/vigilnaut/doc/articles/swppc/swppc.md

 A Python developer's system is likely littered with numerous virtual environments and hundreds of packages.
 Many of these virtual environments might be abandoned, holding out-of-date packages with known security vulnerabilities.

 Even within a single virtual environment, installed packages can drift from the project's specified requirements.
-A developer might mistakenly install a package in the wrong virtual environment, or install a new package that inadvertently forces an upgrade to another package.
+A developer might mistakenly install a package in the wrong virtual environment, or install a new package that inadvertently upgrades another package.
 When installed packages deviate from vetted requirements, unexpected behaviors can result, or worse, malware can be installed.

-The `fetter` command-line application searches an entire system (or targeted virtual environments) for Python packages.
-Once found, those packages can be validated against a requirements or lock file, or searched for security vulnerabilities.
-Deployed as a `pre-commit` hook, these checks can be conducted on commit or push and integrated into continuous integration workflows.
+The `fetter` command-line application searches an entire system (or targeted virtual environments) for installed Python packages.
+Once found, those packages can be validated against a requirements or lock file, or audited for security vulnerabilities.
+Deployed as a `pre-commit` hook, these checks can be performed on `git` commit or push and integrated into continuous integration workflows.
 Going further, with `fetter` teams can enforce environment or system-wide package control.
 Just as cybersecurity tools such as Airlock Digital offer application allow listing, `fetter` can be used for Python package allow listing.

-Beyond core validation operations, `fetter` permits searching for particular installed packages, deriving new requirements from observed packages across multiple environments, and unpacking and purging installed package content.
+Beyond core validation operations, `fetter` permits searching installed packages, deriving new requirements from observed packages across multiple environments, and unpacking and purging package content.

-Similar to `ruff` and `uv`, `fetter` is implemented in efficient, multi-threaded Rust, taking maximum advantage of multi-core machines.
-Compared to implementing requirements validation with the `packaging` library, `fetter` can be twice as fast; compared to scanning for vulnerabilities in the OSV database with `pip-audit`, `fetter` can be ten times faster.
+Similar to `ruff` and `uv`, `fetter` is implemented in efficient multi-threaded Rust, achieving optimal performance on multi-core machines.
+Compared to implementing requirements validation with the Python `packaging` library, `fetter` can be twice as fast; compared to scanning for vulnerabilities in the OSV database with `pip-audit`, `fetter` can be ten times faster.

 ## Installing `fetter`